chenboy3/app-portal/README.md

-# FourYear
+# AppPortal
-Going to start something that lets UCSD students plan their 4 year schedules
+Working on a tool for people to handle their applications for jobs